vivianep/rd_challenge_vivianec/README.md

 The tests were made with rspec, and they basically tests the integrity of the information provided.So to run the test you must execute:

        rspec spec
+Implemented tests:

+    - Check if a email is valid
+    - Check if a new Lead was saved
+    - Check if fields Name , LastName, Email or Phone are empty

 ## Development